Kian-bloodborne/Kian_2025/index.md

     </style>
 </head>
 <body>
-    <p>This example uses data types, operators, and functions to scale a block based on a user-defined width.</p>
+    <p>This example uses data types, operators, and functions to scale a square block based on a user-defined width.</p>

     <!-- Input definitions -->
     <div>